IELTS Cue Card Sample 13 - A subject taught in your school

 Q: How can a teacher make learning more interesting?

-Personally, I think that passion for teaching, good relationship with students, telling stories that connect to the lessons and use of technology can make learning more interesting, engaging and effective.
+Personally, I think that passion for teaching, a good relationship with students, telling stories that connect to the lessons and use of technology can make learning more interesting, engaging and effective.

 Q: Do you think that visiting different websites has benefits for a student?